Michael-Real/sql-lab/README.md

 Group By CustomerId order by count(CustomerId)

   - list orders grouped by customer's city showing number of orders per city.

+  Select count(Orders.CustomerID), Customers.City
+  From Orders
+  Inner Join Customers
+  On Orders.CustomerID = Customers.CustomerID
+  Group By Customers.city order by count(Orders.CustomerID)

   - add a customer using your information.

+  Insert Into Customers (CustomerID, CustomerName, ContactName, Address, City, PostalCode, Country) Values ({CustomerID}, '{CustomerName}', '{ContactName}', '{Address}', '{City}', {PostalCode}, '{Country}')

+ - add 2 products.

+  Insert Into Products (ProductID, ProductName, SupplierID, CategoryID, Unit, Price) Values ({ProductID}, '{ProductName}', {SupplierID}, {CategoryID}, '{Unit}', {Price})

  - add 2 orders with you as the customer.

+  Insert Into Orders (OrderID, CustomerID, EmployeeID, OrderDate, ShipperID) Values ({OrderID}, {CustomerID}, {EmployeeID}, {OrderDate}, {ShipperID})

+  *Done twice

-  - delete all customers that have no orders.
+ - delete all users that have no orders.

+  Delete From Customers
+  Where CustomerID in(
+  Select customers.CustomerID
+  From Customers LEFT Join Orders
+  On Customers.CustomerID = Orders.CustomerID
+  where orderID is null)

 Clicking the `Restore Database` in that page will repopulate the database with the original data and discard all changes you have made.